 Because we release most results to you immediately, you may see them before your health care provider does.
 Please give us three business days to review results and let you know our thoughts.
 We look at every result.
-We will contact you regarding any results that concern us.
+We will contact you about any result that concerns us.

 Clinical notes in MyChart

-Beginning March 31, 2021, most clinical notes will be visible in MyChart without your making a request.
+Most clinical notes are available in MyChart without your making a request.
+You'll find the notes under "Visits."
 This allows you to prepare for your next health care visit by reviewing your health care provider's recommendations and noting any questions you want to ask.

 Additional medical records

 For clinic notes, test results or other records that aren't already available in MyChart – or if you don't use MyChart – find out how to request medical records from UCSF.